Course Title: Food Research Project

 Assessment will be based on contract between the student and supervisor and will depend on the nature of the project and the discipline stream.
 Generally the assessment will comprise some literature assessment, some problem solving and some oral and written communication as defined by the course coordinator and supervisor.

-Assessment Task 1: Project Proposal including literature review
+Assessment Task 1: Project Proposal and Literature Review

 This assessment task supports CLOs 1 and 2